CloudSlang/docs/cloudslang/cloudslang_best_practices.rst

    capitalized acronym) and does not end with a period.
 -  Usage of the words "the" and "a" are strongly discouraged, especially at the beginning of the description.
--  Description does not include "this flow", "this operation", "this field" or anything similar.
 -  Proper names and acronyms that are normally capitalized are capitalized, for example, HTTP, Docker, ID.